 A rare type of atypical fibroxanthoma occurs in younger patients on parts of the body that are not normally overexposed to the sun.
 These tumours are usually found on the trunk and extremities and tend to be larger and slower growing.

 What causes atypical fibroxanthoma?

-The development of atypical fibroxanthomas is associated with sun exposure and/or ionising radiation (X-rays).
-Both forms of radiation can cause abnormal growth of tumour cells called spindle cells.
+The development of atypical fibroxanthomas is associated with ageing, sun exposure (ultraviolet radiation) and/or ionising radiation (X-rays).
+Both forms of radiation can cause abnormal growth of atypical spindle cells.
 These are believed to come from fibrous cells in the dermis or from epidermal keratinocytes.